Hen Gymroorigin:Wales, United Kingdom first record:1918 habit:Winter grain colour:red/brown references >>> ID images >>>

 Maybe rather perversely given that the high genetic diversity was most probably a major factor in the landrace’s reliability the WPBS then choose two specific types within Hen Gymro identified as S70 and S72 as being superior and promoted the use of these.
 S70 survives as UK accession Hen Gymro and Dutch accession Hen Gymro S70.
 Hen Gymro (Hen Gimro) S72 only survives in Russian Vavilov Institute alongside their accession Hen Gimro which appears to contain at least 5 types and therefore may be a field collection of the original landrace.

-At various stages the Hen Gymro S70 line is very distinctive looking with long lax ear, dark green glaucous abundant foliage, white hairy glumes and maybe most uniquely flowers are often purple.
+At various stages the Hen Gymro S70 line is very distinctive looking with long lax ear, dark green glaucous abundant foliage, white hairy glumes and maybe most uniquely anthers at flowering are often purple.
 At maturity - unless washed away by rain - straw is often deep cardinal red.

 Hen Gymro S70 will get over tall and tend to lodging unless grown on poor soil.
 Seems to have very good resistance to rusts and sprouting in the ear as one would expect for the moist warm climate of South Wales.